Time icon

 Thoughtful workplace perks can swing the balance in your favor when it comes to talent acquisition and retention.
 A Glassdoor survey revealed that 80% of employees prefer a greater selection of benefits than a pay rise.

-A competitive cell phone policy can be the deciding factor that ensures you attract the best people to your team and keep them there.
+A competitive cell phone policy can be the deciding factor in ensuring you attract and keep the best people on your team.

 3. Support a cost-effective BYOD policy

 Adopting a “bring your own device” to work policy is often more cost-effective than supplying company cell phones to your employees.
-Statista research finds that the average price of a consumer smartphone in 2023 is $720, rising to $824 in the business category, and this can quickly add up across an organization.
+Statista research finds that the average price of a consumer smartphone in 2024 is $940, or $814, in the enterprise category, which can quickly add up across an organization.

 As a result, only 15% of businesses provide mobile devices for their employees, known as corporate-owned, personally enabled (COPE) wireless devices, where the employer monitors their usage.
 Instead, some 39% implement a BYOD policy and use a cell phone stipend as an affordable alternative.